parttimenerd/temci/README.rst

 This installs temci and runs the tests.

-There is also the traditional way of using pip:
+There is also the traditional way of using pip, requiring at least python3.5:

 .. code:: sh